smjacques/R-colaborativo/README.md

 # peRmalab
-This is a Permacultura Lab R Workshop repository where you find related the files and details.
+This is a Permacultura Lab R Course repository where you find related the files and details.

 _ _ _ _